quat1024/boat-with-everything/README.md

 # Boat with Everything

 An exercise in how far you have to take a joke before it starts being funny.
+It's for Fabric but I'm evaluating how hard a Forge port would be (probably not very).

+This is for 1.19.
+1.18.2 work is on the [1.18.2-back](https://github.com/quat1024/boat-with-everything/tree/1.18.2-back) branch.

 ## Inspiration